wgytcraft/hosting/README.md

 # @1hostjs/hosting-1.0.0 - _The easiest way to host websites [deprecated version]_
 ## ANNOUNCEMENT: This repository is only open for security patches because version 2.x.x is released.
 This repo will be archived on May 6th, the EOL of 1.x.x.
 The new repo can be found [here](https://github.com/1hostjs/hosting).
-Join [our Discord server](https://discord.gg/NcfrvkEy6A) and read [this message](https://discord.com/channels/815203873324662865/815203873324662868/831507860847460372) for more info.
+See [this repo's security policy](https://github.com/1hostjs/hosting-1.0.0/security/policy) for more info.

 ### Require the module